store-craft/storecraft/packages/database-turso/README.md

 ## Setup

-- First, login to your cloudflare account.
+- First, login to your turso account.
-- Create a `D1` database.
+- Create a database.
-- Create an API Key at [here](https://dash.cloudflare.com/profile/api-tokens)
+- Create an API Key.

 ## usage